nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ## Legend

-`add ITEM_NAME /EXPIRY_DATE` - Texts inside `this` box refers to either input text by the user or output from Fridget in the terminal.
+`add ITEM_NAME /EXPIRY_DATE` - Texts inside boxes like `this` refers to either input text by the user or output from Fridget in the terminal.
 It could also refer to file names like `Fridget.jar`.

 `ITEM_NAME` or `EXPIRY_DATE` - Texts which have been capitalized refer to parameters which the user should type in.
 For example:

 A command like `add ITEM_NAME /EXPIRY_DATE` would actually be typed by the user as `add burger /2021-11-11`.

-:bulb: - This icon refers to tips that may help you make the best out of Fridget.
+:bulb: - This icon refers to tips that can help you make the most out of Fridget.

 :exclamation: - This icon refers to warnings to help you avoid mistakes when using Fridget.